-Leather is a natural material, with unique qualities and traits that are specific to each animal that the hide is from.
-Changes in the color of the leather and signs of wear are normal; irregularities in the consistency and depth of color in each pair of boots ranges with each cow hide.
-Over time, each pair will have a look that is unique to it's wearer, with certain markings or scratches telling a story.
-With a little preventative maintenance, your HELM boots can easily last 15 to 20 years or even longer, so read on to find out which products or upkeep your boots need to stand the test of time.
+Leather is a natural material, with distinctive qualities and traits specific to each animal and individual hide.
+Changes in color, patina, and signs of wear are normal in high quality leather.
+Irregularities in the consistency and depth of color in each pair of boots ranges with every hide.
+Over time, your pair of HELM will acquire a look that is unique to you.
+Good boots tell a story all their own.
+With maintenance, your HELM leather uppers will last 15 to 20 years and beyond.

 BREAKING IN YOUR LEATHER BOOTS

 Durable, full grain leather requires a small break in period to soften and contour your boot to the shape of your foot.
 At HELM, we invest in only the best leathers.
 We often get complimented on the minimal break in required with our products; however treating leather with a conditioning product like Blackrock will soften the hide faster.
 Apply a light coat to the interior once a week or as desired to help leather uppers contour.

 If your feet are prone to swelling, try changing your boots out mid-day to avoid blisters.
 Investing in socks with extra heel padding is optimal for new boot break-ins.
 Avoid loose socks that may cause your foot to slip or create excess friction in the inside of a new boot.

 How often you need to condition or treat your boots depends on your wear pattern.
 If the leather uppers appear dry or cracked, it’s time for a conditioning treatment!
 Climates with extreme heat or cold, heavy rain, or snow may call for more regular maintenance.